wkumari/draft-wkumari-dnsop-alt-tld/README.md

-Kumari & Sullivan         Expires July 4, 2015                  [Page 6]
+Kumari & Sullivan         Expires July 6, 2015                  [Page 6]

-Internet-Draft               Reserve ALT TLD               December 2014
+Internet-Draft               Reserve ALT TLD                January 2015

    For projects that are very latency sensitive, or which desire to